-The Best Portable Travel Friendly Ergonomic Split Keyboards in 2025
+The Best Portable Ergonomic Split Travel Keyboards in 2025

 Our recommendations for the best, affordable, and travel friendly, portable ergonomic split keyboards.

-For a while now, I’ve been on the lookout for a portable, split ergonomic travel keyboard which I can bring along to work without adding significant weight or bulk to my backpack.
+I’ve been on the lookout for a portable, travel friendly, split ergonomic keyboard which I can bring along to work without adding significant weight or bulk to my backpack.

-While it is easy to find a plethora of ergonomic mice from major manufacturers, they don’t seem to manufacture any mobile, travel friendly versions of their ergonomic split keyboards.
-While companies like Logitech, Microsoft, and Lenovo all have very good variants of these keyboards, they are all relatively large and designed to be left on a desk, rather than being packed and carried around in a backpack.
+While companies like Logitech, Microsoft, and Lenovo all have very good ergonomic split keyboards, they are all relatively large and designed to be left on a desk, rather than being packed and carried around in a backpack.

-I’ve scoured the internet to try a variety of keyboards from niche brands and manufacturers, to see if any of them have affordable, portable (and travel-friendly) split keyboards, which you can use out-of-the-box, and are light, with a good typing experience.
+I’ve scoured the internet to try a variety of keyboards from niche brands and manufacturers, to see if any of them have affordable, light, compact and travel-friendly split keyboards, which you can use out-of-the-box, and have a good typing experience.
 This article documents the ongoing journey in finding and testing options, and we will continually update it with new findings, reviews, and recommendations.

 The Best Portable Split Ergonomic Keyboards